vizabi/reader-ddfcsv/README.md

 or

 ```
-import {BackendFileReader, Ddf} from 'vizabi-ddfcsv-reader';
+import {BackendFileReader, Ddf} from 'reader-ddfcsv';

 const backendFileReader = new BackendFileReader();
 const ddf = new Ddf('your-ddf-folder', backendFileReader);